hazelcast/hazelcast-reference-manual/src/GettingStarted/StartingMemberAndClient.md

 Hazelcast also offers a tool, **Management Center**, that enables you to monitor your cluster.
 To use it, deploy the `mancenter-`*`<version>`*`.war` included in the ZIP file to your web server.
-You can use it to monitor your maps, queues, and other distributed data structures and nodes.
+You can use it to monitor your maps, queues, and other distributed data structures and members.
 Please see the [Management Center section](#management-center) for usage explanations.

-By default, Hazelcast uses Multicast to discover other nodes that can form a cluster.
+By default, Hazelcast uses Multicast to discover other members that can form a cluster.
 If you are working with other Hazelcast developers on the same network, you may find yourself joining their clusters under the default settings.
 Hazelcast provides a way to segregate clusters within the same network when using Multicast.
 Please see the [Creating Cluster Groups](#creating-cluster-groups)